GClunies/reflekt/README.md

 > /rəˈflek(t)/ <br>
 > _To embody or represent in a faithful or appropriate way_

 `reflekt` helps Data, Engineering, and Product teams by providing tooling and a shared process to define, manage, and model event data for product analytics.
+The `reflekt` CLI integrates with [Customer Data Platforms](#customer-data-platform-cdp) (CDPs), [Schema Registries](#schema-registry), popular [Data Warehouses](#cloud-data-warehouse), and [dbt](#dbt).
-- Configure conventions for events and properties.
-Enforced by `reflekt lint`.
+- Configure and enforce event naming conventions with `reflekt lint`.
-- Define events using [JSON schema](https://json-schema.org/), creating a codified, version controlled spec for event instrumentation.
+- Define events with [JSON schema](https://json-schema.org/) for a codified, version controlled spec for event instrumentation.
-- `reflekt push` event schemas to a registry to validate events as they flow from **Application -> Registry -> Customer Data Platform (CDP) -> Data Warehouse**.
+- `reflekt push` event schemas to a registry for validation as they flow from `App -> Registry -> CDP -> Data Warehouse`.
-- Automate the creation of private dbt packages with sources, staging models, and documentation for event data with `reflekt build --artifact dbt`.
+- Automagically build a private dbt package to model, document, and test events with `reflekt build --artifact dbt`.

-The `reflekt` CLI integrates with [Customer Data Platforms (CDPs)](#customer-data-platform-cdp), [Schema Registries](#schema-registry), [Cloud data Warehouses](#cloud-data-warehouse), and [dbt](#dbt).

 https://user-images.githubusercontent.com/28986302/217134526-df83ec90-86f3-491e-9588-b7cd56956db1.mp4